neoml-lib/neoml/NeoML/docs/en/API/NN/IndRnnLayer.md

 CPtr<CDnnBlob> GetInputWeights() const;
 ```

-The weight matrix `W` from formula.
+The weight matrix `W` from the formula.

 It has the following shape: